waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **MYSTERY EGG:** An egg from MR. POKEMON for PROF. ELM to study.
 - **POKéDEX:** A high-tech encyclopedia from PROF. OAK to record POKéMON data.

-# Strategic Lessons & Tool Usage
+# Strategic Lessons
-- **`notepad_edit`:** When using the "replace" action, `old_text` must be an EXACT match.
-The 'overwrite' action is best for major reorganization.
-- **Tool Trust:** My custom tools operate ONLY on the data provided to them.
-If `find_path` fails, the root cause is likely my incorrect assumption about the map layout or its input data (`map_xml_string` only contains seen tiles), not a flaw in the algorithm.
-Trust the tool's output as a reflection of the data it sees and use it to correct my understanding of the map.
+- **Tool Trust & Map Layout:** If `find_path` returns "No path found," trust it.
+It likely indicates a fundamental division in the map layout (like a wall), not just a simple obstacle.
+Use this information to re-evaluate the entire area's structure instead of repeating failed pathing attempts.
 - **Tool Maintenance:** If a tool produces an incorrect outcome, I must not assume the problem is external.
 I must first verify the tool's own logic and output.
 Deferring tool maintenance is a critical failure.
 - **Automation:** I must trust and consistently use my own tools (like `select_battle_option`) to improve efficiency and reduce errors.
-Manual inputs for automatable tasks are a bad habit.
 - **Item Interaction:** Items on the ground (POKE_BALLs) must be interacted with from an adjacent tile, not by standing on them.
+- **Data Hygiene:** Map markers for resolved events (like collected items) must be deleted immediately to avoid confusion and wasted turns.

 # Tile Mechanics
 - **WALL**: Impassable terrain.